PixarAnimationStudios/OpenSubdiv/documentation/sdc_overview.rst

 The computation of mask weights for subdivided vertices is the most significant contribution of Sdc.
-The use of semi-sharp creasing with each non-linear subdivision scheme complicates what are otherwise simple masks detemined solely by the topology, and packaging that functionality to achieve both the generality and efficiency desired has been a challenge.
+The use of semi-sharp creasing with each non-linear subdivision scheme complicates what are otherwise simple masks determined solely by the topology, and packaging that functionality to achieve both the generality and efficiency desired has been a challenge.

 Mask queries are defined in the *Scheme* class template, which has